clp-research/slurk/docs/slurk_bots.rst

             exit(1)
         LOG.debug("Sent message successfully.")

-In order to verify requests one can read out their status code.
+In order to verify requests, one can read out their status code.
 For an overview of all status codes that a request could possibly return and their meaning view :ref:`slurk_api`

 .. code-block:: python